 Update Liberty Server Configuration

+TODO: need to update the location of the mysql connector j in server.xml file.

 As a lightweight container, Liberty only adds those features that are required by the application.
 The configuration migration toolkit, cannot determine the features that your application uses, so you will need to add them manually.